isotopo/zoquete/README.md

 The MIT License (MIT)

-Copyright (c) 2015 Sergio Morlán Páramo
+Copyright (c) 2015 Sergio Morlán Páramo, 4yopping and all the related trademarks

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal